tikv/tikv/README.md

 ### Security Audit

-A third-party security auditing was performed by Cure53.
+A CNCF sponsored third-party security auditing was performed by Cure53.
 See the full report [here](./security/Security-Audit.pdf).

 ### Reporting Security Vulnerabilities